JamesHagerman/nankervis-pdp11-js/README.md

 ```

 This emulator then loads in the BOOT.MAC code to location 140000 and begins execution there.
 There are many PDP emulators out there and I have never seen what I consider to be a complete list.
 Some of the really interesting ones can be found by googling terms such as "vhdl pdp 11".
-However the gold standard seems to be SIMH at (Trailing Edge)[http://simh.trailing-edge.com/].
-A different approach to Javascript PDP 11 emulation can be found at (www.pcjs.org)[http://www.pcjs.org/devices/pdp11/].
+However the gold standard seems to be SIMH at [Trailing Edge](http://simh.trailing-edge.com/).
+A different approach to Javascript PDP 11 emulation can be found at [www.pcjs.org](http://www.pcjs.org/devices/pdp11/).

-I believe that the first PDP 11 emulator would be SIM-11 written in FORTRAN before the first PDP 11/20 hardware was even built - see (How the PDP-11 Was Born)[http://www.hampage.hu/pdp-11/birth.html].
-There is more PDP 11 history at (www.hampage.hu)[http://www.hampage.hu/pdp-11/main.html].
+I believe that the first PDP 11 emulator would be SIM-11 written in FORTRAN before the first PDP 11/20 hardware was even built - see [How the PDP-11 Was Born](http://www.hampage.hu/pdp-11/birth.html).
+There is more PDP 11 history at [www.hampage.hu](http://www.hampage.hu/pdp-11/main.html).

-Of course if you want your own PDP 11/70 front panel you might consider (one of these)[https://hackaday.io/project/8069-pidp-11].
+Of course if you want your own PDP 11/70 front panel you might consider [one of these](https://hackaday.io/project/8069-pidp-11).

 Happy emulating!